wp-plugins/auto-post-download/readme.txt

 <p>With this plugin you will be able to provide URL for your users to download posts as a ZIP file.
 You need a press pack?
 This plugin will make it very easy.</p>
 <p>Plugin automatically generates attachment for post while you're publish it.
 It's totally automatic, you just need to use shortcode (or php function) to print URL.</p>
 <p>Attachments are manageable via Wordpress Media Library.
 You can specify for which categories auto attachments should be created.</p>
+<p>You can also define Custom Fields which will be included in generated attachment.</p>

 == Usage ==
 * Just put `[auto-post-download]` wherever you want to display URL to post's attachment.